The warning Signs of Hidden Emotional, Psychological, and Narcissistic Abuse

 This is what the emotionally abusive partner has planted in her head, and she has come to believe it.
 Meanwhile, the damage continues, and the pain carries on.

 It is similar to the work I do with women who have Adrenal Fatigue.
-They go to their doctor because they are feeling depressed, and are put on medications to suppress the symptoms, meanwhile the root cause (chronic emotional stress and adrenal dysfunction) are still growing underneath.
+They go to their doctor because they are feeling depressed, and are put on medications to suppress the symptoms, meanwhile the root cause (chronic emotional stress from their relationship and adrenal dysfunction) are still growing underneath.

 The effects of living with a toxic, dysfunctional partner on a woman’s health is too massive to overlook.
 I have an Instagram account dedicated to spreading awareness and education around all of this, in an effort to wake women up to the truth that is making them sick.
 You can find me on both of my accounts @leanne.oaten and @awakeningwomensupport